tri-omega/typescript-service-generator/README.md

   * **Inheritance** - supertypes and interfaces are mirrored as TypeScript interfaces
   * **Generics** - generic type information is mirrored into TypeScript interfaces
   * **Enums** - represented as named enums in TypeScript
-  * Inner classes - are captured as prefixed classes
+  * Inner classes/enums/interfaces - are captured as prefixed classes
   * Java 8 Time classes support
+  * Enums in map keys
   * Flexible filtering for input types to prevent _"type number bomb"_
   * Configurable replacement for the default HttpClient based network layer implementation with custom client code

 ## Design philosophy

-1. Minimal upfront config
+1. Minimal upfront config - works out of the box
 2. Convention over configuration
 3. Customization points for advanced use cases
 4. Generate proper TypeScript semantics where they differ from Java